Interlisp/Interlisp.github.io/README.md

   - On `push`: Always builds and deploys
   - On schedule: Skips build if Zotero cache is current
 - Checks out the repository
-- If the Zotero cache is valid, copies its contents into the `data` directory
+- If the Zotero cache is valid, copies its contents into the `content/en/history/bibliography` directory
 - If the cache is invalid, runs `update_bibliography.sh` to download and process a new copy
 - Runs Hugo Extended (version defined by `HUGO_VERSION` environment variable) with flags:
   - `-e $HUGO_ENVIRONMENT` — specifies production or staging build